aaronpecoraro/Lesson-5/README.md

-# Design Lesson 4 Sample Project
+# Design Lesson 5 Sample Project

-Introducing CSS.
-We'll go over a variety of concepts before we learn how to put a website together.
+We are going to start building the website included in the `_source_files` folder.